Building Science

 how conditioned air slips through the ceiling

-where the top-plates joint the walls
+where the top-plates joint the drywall

-and through all the other holes
+and all the other holes for wire, venting,

-for wire, venting, and the like, the house
+and the like, the house was built

-was built right.
+right.
 Before, of a given afternoon,

 some uninvited word peeled back